brainlife/app-segment-hippamyg-nuclei/README.md

 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-brainlife.app.222-blue.svg)](https://doi.org/10.25663/brainlife.app.222)

-# Segment thalamic nuclei
+# Segment hippocampal and amygdala nuclei

-This app will segment the thalamus into its multiple components using the developer version of Freesurfer’s segmentThalamicNuclei.sh function (http://freesurfer.net/fswiki/ThalamicNuclei).
-This app takes a Freesurfer segmentation in as an input and generates .mgz files with the appropriate thalamic segmentation inside the Freesurfer directory as an output.
+This app will segment the hippocampus and amygdala into its multiple components using the developer version of Freesurfer’s segmentHA_T1.sh function (https://surfer.nmr.mgh.harvard.edu/fswiki/HippocampalSubfieldsAndNucleiOfAmygdala).
+This app takes a Freesurfer segmentation in as an input and generates .mgz files with the appropriate hippocampal and amygdala nuclei inside the Freesurfer directory as an output.

 ### Authors